 Here at IPE, we believe that a plan for healing disordered eating must bring about a positive and healthy relationship with our body, and in turn, provide us a strong foundation for having a positive and healthy relationship with our entire life, and not confine it to what’s on the plate or what the scale says.
 It’s time to make you room in the equation for your true nutritional dream.

-With that, we wanted to serve up 3 helpful steps to begin healing your relationship with any pattern of disordered eating you may be experiencing:
+With all of that said, we wanted to serve up 3 helpful steps to begin healing your relationship with any pattern of disordered eating you may be experiencing.
+Let’s dive in!

 Every solution comes about from our willingness to first, naming the problem and then “getting curious” about it in a non-judgmental way.
 It’s common to notice a problem and then wish its demise or seek to eradicate it with an aggressive plan of attack.
 You might have noticed how this tends to set up an internally antagonistic relationship with our food and body.
 It turns up the volume on our resistance to change.
 When we allow ourselves to be in a state of self-inquiry and observation, however, – and without self-judgment – then we position ourselves for a more flexible emotional and mental state, which opens the door to step 2: listening to the messages our disordered eating symptoms have to say to us.

 All our unwanted eating behaviors – be they overeating, chronic dieting, binging, etc. these are messages from our body and psyche.
 Symptoms are the way our body talks to us.
 Our chronic dieting may be telling us that we feel out of control in life, and need to make sustainable and healthy changes to find stability.
 Our sugar cravings may be telling us that we need more sweetness in our life, or that we have a nutritional deficiency.
 When healing our disordered eating, it’s imperative to walk towards our unwanted behaviors with a listening ear, versus trying to ignore, or wage war on them.